 The objective of this pilot project was to test the efficacy of SLSC’s Hard to House (H2H) Model.
 This was achieved by creating a partnership with key stakeholders to implement the H2H model at two existing second stage housing facilities.
 It measured the outcomes for second stage housing (SSH) based on implementation of the model, and evaluated the model’s ability to enhance outcomes for service providers and their clients.
 This research project focuses on the SSH site operated by Maison Cross Roads Corporation (MCR) that provides a variety of services to federally sentenced persons.
 This study focused specifically on MCR’s second stage housing program called Service Oxygène®.
 This project was supported by Employment and Social Development Canada.

-This article revisits research that has been conducted regarding the criminalization of people with mental health problems and illnesses.
-It features updated information and promising practices identified since the original 2008 edition of the report.
+This is the second edition of the Towards an Integrated Network report which highlights research that has been conducted regarding the criminalization of people with mental health problems and illnesses.
+It features updated information and promising practices identified since the original 2008 edition.
 The report aims to increase community awareness of this issue, support knowledge exchange, make academic resources available, promote cross-sectoral collaboration, and highlight jurisdictional and policy-related issues.
 Topics covered include: current challenges and concerns for the mental health service delivery network, developing a model community mental health strategy, policies affecting the criminalization of persons with mental health problems and illnesses, and the recommendations from the 2008 Towards an Integrated Network.
 This project was supported by the Law Foundation of Ontario.